-A staff of Development Finance Company (DFC) bank in Uganda was on Tuesday raped by robbers during their raid.
+A staff of Development Finance Company (DFC) bank in Uganda was on Tuesday sexually assaulted by robbers during their raid.

 According to her colleagues, the three were winding up of the day’s business when the four unidentified men walked in and ordered them to show them the safe.